 - Colorado tick fever is by far the most common tick-transmitted disease of the region.
 Despite its name, Rocky Mountain spotted fever is quite rare here.

-- To remove a tick, grasp it with blunt tweezers, as close to the skin as possible and pull it straight out.
+- To remove a tick, grasp it with tweezers, as close to the skin as possible and pull it straight out.

 Life Cycle of Ticks

 Two families of ticks occur in Colorado, hard ticks (Ixodidae family) and soft ticks (Argasidae family).
 Hard ticks can be distinguished by the presence of a plate (scutellum) on the back behind the head.
 They also have mouthparts that are directed forward and are easily visible.
 The soft ticks lack the plate, have a less regularly rounded body and have mouthparts that are directed beneath the tick, so they are not visible from above.

 Ticks go through four life stages as they develop.
 Eggs are laid in large masses that often total thousands of eggs.
 At hatch, there is a tiny larva (“seed tick”) that is six legged.
 After it has fed and developed it will molt to an eight-legged nymph.
 When this has fed and developed it will molt to the final stage adult.
 Both male and female ticks occur, with males usually smaller than females.

 The larva, nymph and adult ticks are active and feed on blood.
 When fully engorged with blood their body becomes greatly distended to the shape of a pea.
 With some species, the entire life cycle of a tick may be completed within a single year.
 The more commonly encountered ticks in Colorado usually require two or three years to complete development.